 Fee waiver denials can be appealed to the Standing Policy Committee on Property and Development, Heritage and Downtown Development, for a second and final appeal process.
-You must contact the City Clerk's Office within 14 days of receipt of your outcome to appeal.
+You must contact the City Clerk's Office by the date specified on your provided Fee Waiver Committee decision letter.
 Appeals can be sent to the City Clerk's Department, 510 Main Street, Winnipeg, MB, R3B 1B9 or email: CLK-Appeals@winnipeg.ca

 - Can the Fee Waiver Committee waive impact fees?

 No, the Fee Waiver Committee does not consider applications for waivers of impact fees.
 Fee waiver applications related to impact fees should be directed to 311.

 - Can the Fee Waiver Committee waive Municipal By-law Enforcement Act (MBEA) Fees and/or the Provincial Offences Act (POA)?

 No, the Fee Waiver Committee does not consider applications for matters that involve Penalty Notices issued under the MBEA and/or Tickets issued under the POA.
 The MBEA and the POA have their own and separate process's to address concerns/appeals.
 Information on how to proceed with an MBEA Penalty Notice and/or POA Ticket are provided at the time of issuance.